 Welcome to the policy theory page.

-To get you started, we recommend that you read the introduction to optimal growth on the GCR Homepage.
-Optimal growth is proposed as a better alternative to unsustainable growth, green growth, and de-growth.
+To get you started, we recommend that you read the introduction to balanced growth in carbon on the GCR Homepage.
+Balanced growth in carbon is proposed as a better alternative to dirty growth, green growth, and de-growth.

 If the new pricing theory has grabbed your interest, then you may want to dig deeper into the financial mechanism that is recommended to fund the carbon reward.
 This financial mechanism employs a new monetary policy, called carbon quantitative easing (carbon-QE).
 Experts in economics and policy have not yet taken a serious look at the GCR policy and carbon-QE.
 However, a few experts have provided their initial comments in interviews with Yale’s Pricing Nature podcast.
 Dr Delton Chen — the founder of the GCR Project — has responded to the podcast with an open letter.